AshkhenArakelyan/wrike-basic-api-integration/README.md

 # wrike-basic-api-integration
-Wrike's basic API integration is for fetching all tasks from Wrike.
+Wrike basic API integration is for fetching all tasks from Wrike.

 ## Prerequisites